All Episodes

 And that, in fact, the guy turned around, charged at the officer, and that's when he had to defend himself.

-Well one of the things that's gotta happen too they have yet to bifurcate out the role of each and every individual officer in the situation.
+One of the things that's got to happen, too, they have yet to bifurcate out the role of each and every individual officer in this situation.

-For example the one officer you know that made the run to kick uh to kick Tyree Nichols in the head and then kick them in the head again um I would say probably was properly charged.
+For example, the one officer that made the run to kick Tyree Nichols in the head and then kicked him in the head again, I would say probably was properly charged.

 I think those guys wailing on him, they probably were properly charged.